aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/containers/README.md

 ## Building the main CloudFormation stack in production-like mode

-With the steps above completed, you can deploy the main CloudFormation stack in production-like mode.
+With the steps above completed, you can deploy the main CloudFormation stack with the ```DeploymentMode``` parameter set to "Prod".
 Follow the instructions in the main readme file [here](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/README.md#Production-like-deployment).

 ## Cleanup